 It's completely customizable for your area, just enter the last frost date and the tool will do the rest!
 And, it's free if you want to grab it!

 Review of The Back to Eden Gardening Method

 So, like I said at the beginning, I had two thoughts when I first heard about this concept...

 First, that it was awesome and I wanted to start as soon as possible!
 And then second, that there was no way it would work for us in Texas where the temperatures reach 113 in the shade and rainfall is few and far between during certain times of the year.

-I’d say the proof is in the produce with this one… check out all this food!
-And this wasn’t even a quarter of the harvested!
-This was just what we got on the very last day of our garden right before the first freeze… at which point I finally thought “hmm, I should document this!”.
+I'd say the proof is in the produce with this one... check out all this food!
+And this was just the tip of what was harvested!

 Tips for Success with Back to Eden Gardening